- Discover the country and currency range of WorldRemit's online transfer service.

 How quick and easy is it to send funds?

 In nearly all cases, your WorldRemit transfer will arrive within minutes.
 You will see an expected delivery time before you make a payment, and WorldRemit aims to complete all transfers within the suggested time.
-However, some transfers may take longer, depending on how your funds are being received.
+However, some transfers may take longer, depending on how your funds are received.

 The typical transfers and times are as follows: